 Distracted driving is a major cause of pedestrian accidents, which may result in fatalities.
-Drivers may not see pedestrians, traffic signs or signals, or other vehicles when engrossed with talking or texting on their cell phones.
-Using the GPS function on cell phones, searching for information about a destination, browsing social media, watching videos, and searching for music also are everyday distractions that may lead to disaster.
+Drivers may not see pedestrians, traffic signs or signals, or other vehicles when talking or texting on their cell phones.
+Using the GPS function on cell phones, searching for information about a destination, browsing social media, watching videos, and searching for music are common distractions that may lead to disaster.

-Another common cause of pedestrian accidents is drivers who are impaired by alcohol or drugs.
+Another common cause of pedestrian accidents is impairment by alcohol or drugs.
 Drivers who are impaired by alcohol or drugs may have delayed reaction times and poor motor skills, which can make them incapable of stopping for pedestrians.

-42 Pa.C.S. § 5524 sets forth the general statute of limitations for lawsuits, including personal injury claims.
-A statute of limitation is a legal deadline by which individuals must file a specific type of lawsuit, or risk forfeiting their right to any recovery.
+42 P.S. § 5524 sets forth the general statute of limitations for lawsuits, including personal injury claims.
+A statute of limitations is a legal deadline by which individuals must file a lawsuit, or risk forfeiting their right to any recovery.
 Generally, individuals must file personal injury claims within two years of the date of the accident that led to their injuries.

 In certain circumstances, there are other deadlines with which an injury victim must comply in order to preserve their right to pursue just compensation.
 For instance, if a city bus driver was speeding and collided with a pedestrian, the city may be liable in any personal injury claim that ensues.
 Persons who may have claims for damages against government entities, such as cities, townships, school districts, or Commonwealth entities, such as PennDOT, must file a notice of intent to sue with those entities no more than six months from the date of the accident.
 This six-month requirement for serving a written notice is in addition to the general statute of limitations for filing a lawsuit.

 Determining fault and providing negligence in pedestrian accident cases can be challenging.
-Since a pedestrian likely will be focused on recovering from their injuries following an accident, the assistance of an Altoona pedestrian accident lawyer may be invaluable.
+Since a pedestrian likely will be focused on recovering from his or her injuries following an accident, the assistance of an Altoona pedestrian accident lawyer may be invaluable.
 Allowing legal counsel to pursue a claim on your behalf may permit you to put your efforts toward getting well, while still getting the compensation that you need.
-Reach out to the Marcus & Mack Law Firm today to learn more.
+Contact us to speak to the diligent lawyers at Marcus & Mack today.